jamescook/rinku-crystal/README.md

 # rinku-crystal

-WIP - Bindings for Rinku
+Bindings for Rinku, an autolinker

 ## Installation